 Tickets can be purchased online in advance or once you get there.
 I HIGHLY recommend purchasing tickets in advance as they often sell out.
-We used Klook, which made the mobile ticket experience super easy.
-I highly recommend Klook for all your ticket needs while visiting Japan.
-We also used them for Disneyland Tokyo tickets.
-And if you plan on going to multiple attractions that require tickets, check out the Klook Pass Great Tokyo.
-It’ll give you some pretty nice discounts.
+Booking.com makes the mobile ticket experience super easy.
+I highly recommend them for all your ticket needs while visiting Japan.

 What to expect inside the exhibit

 Inside Tokyo TeamLab Planets, expect to be fully immersed in a world of interactive digital art.
 Your ticket will give you time, so you won’t have to stand in a long line waiting to get in.
 Show up at the correct time and everyone in the group will watch a short 5-minute film on what to expect.
 It’s pretty easy to follow along with the video even if you don’t speak Japanese.

 Next, you’ll be instructed to remove your shoes.
 Everyone walks through the museum barefoot, so plan accordingly.
 Also, you’ll walk through water in certain areas.
 It actually felt super warm and nice, but it can get as high as your knees.
 I researched ahead of time so we came prepared with the proper clothes.
 It can reach higher on small kids, so wear something that can get wet or bring additional clothes to change into after (there are locker rooms).
 I was a little uncertain about the water element, but I actually loved it and thought it added a lot to the experience.